These Italian Sweet and Sour Baked Peppers are the perfect side dish to enrich your tables with taste, authenticity and color.

 - salt and pepper

-Pour the seasoned peppers on the pan and bake.
+- Pour the seasoned peppers into the pan and bake.